Sumcloud/Portfolio_Applied_Data_Science/Portfolio.md

 # Feedback
 As a group we forgot to make use of the 360 degree feedback tool.
-To make up for this I decided to ask for feedback on personal performance for this portfolio. **NOTE!** I did get permission to include their feedback in this portfolio.
+To make up for this I decided to ask for feedback on personal performance for this portfolio. **NOTE!:** I did get permission to include their feedback in this portfolio.

 ## Feedback from others